-This event was played in Amsterdam and Leeuwarden from 27 March - 30 April.
-Ten players competed to select a challenger to the world title.
-As the loser of the Botvinnik - Smyslov World Championship Match (1954), Smyslov was seeded directly while the other nine were qualified from the Gothenburg Interzonal (1955).
+The event was played in Amsterdam and Leeuwarden from 27 March - 30 April.
+Ten players competed in order to become the challenger for the world title.
+As the loser of the Botvinnik - Smyslov World Championship Match (1954), Smyslov was seeded directly, and the other nine were qualified from the Gothenburg Interzonal (1955).

 As in the Zurich Candidates (1953) tournament, Smyslov won.
-He went on to win the Botvinnik - Smyslov World Championship Match (1957) and become the seventh World Champion.
+He went on to win the Botvinnik - Smyslov World Championship Match (1957), and became the seventh World Champion.
 He then lost the Smyslov - Botvinnik World Championship Rematch (1958).
 The next qualifier cycle was the Portoroz Interzonal (1958) and the Bled-Zagreb-Belgrade Candidates (1959).

 Minerva-paviljoen, Amsterdam (1-9, 12-18) and De Beurs, Leeuwarden (10-11), Netherlands, 27 March - 30 April 1956